This website uses modern construction techniques, which may not render correctly in your old browser.

 Comb-Crested Jacana

-Some call this the 'Jesus' bird, as it can in fact walk on water.
-Their long toes allows them to disperse the weight of their bodies across Andem (Waterlily) leaves and lotus flowers that surface the Yellow Water Billabong.
-Female comb-crested jacanas abandon their partner after laying eggs, while the male Jacana will incubate its eggs and keep a watchful eye on the chicks.
-If the father senses a threat, he'll pick the chicks up under his wings and carry them away to safety.
+Some call this the 'Jesus' bird, as it can appear to walk on water.
+In language it’s name is Garlawidwid.
+Their long toes allow them to disperse the weight of their bodies across Andem (waterlily) leaves and Lotus flowers that surface the Yellow Water Billabong.
+Female comb-crested jacanas after laying eggs, leave.
+While the male Jacana will incubate the eggs and keep a watchful eye on the chicks, as they grow.
+If the father senses a threat, he'll pick the chicks up under his wings and run them away to safety.

 Agile Wallaby